×

 History

-The Thiruparankundram Murugan temple, located in Tamilnadu, India, is believed to have been originally a Jain cave as per inscriptional evidences.
-Another theory suggests that the temple was an existing Murugan temple that was later converted into a Jain shrine by Pandya king Koon Pandiyan.
-It was eventually converted back into a Hindu temple during the 8th century by the minister of a later Pandya king, Gajapathy.
+The Thiruparankundram Murugan temple, located in Tamilnadu, India, believed to have been originally a Jain cave as per inscriptional evidences.
+Another theory suggests that the temple an existing Murugan temple that was later converted into a Jain shrine by Pandya king Koon Pandiyan.
+It eventually converted back into a Hindu temple during the 8th century by the minister of a later Pandya king, Gajapathy.

 The temple underwent several additions during the reign of the Madurai Nayaks, including the construction of pillared halls.